French Left: From the Paris Commune to World War I

 After the Paris Commune of 1871, the French Left was decimated for ten years.
 Until the 1880s general amnesty, this harsh repression, directed by Adolphe Thiers, would heavily disorganize the French labour movement during the early years of the French Third Republic (1871–1940).
 According to historian Benedict Anderson...

 "roughly 20,000 Communards or suspected sympathizers [were executed during the Bloody Week], a number higher than those killed in the recent war or during Robespierre's ‘Terror’ of 1793–94.
 More than 7,500 were jailed or deported to places like New Caledonia.
 Thousands of others fled to Belgium, England, Italy, Spain and the United States.
 In 1872, stringent laws were passed that ruled out all possibilities of organizing on the left.
 Not till 1880 was there a general amnesty for exiled and imprisoned Communards.
 Meantime, the Third Republic found itself strong enough to renew and reinforce Louis Napoleon's imperialist expansion—in Indochina, Africa, and Oceania.
 Many of France's leading intellectuals and artists had participated in the Commune (Courbet was its quasi-minister of culture, Rimbaud and Pissarro were active propagandists) or were sympathetic to it.
 The ferocious repression of 1871 and after was probably the key factor in alienating these milieux from the Third Republic and stirring their sympathy for its victims at home and abroad."

 The February 1871 legislative elections had been won by the monarchists Orléanists and Legitimists, and it was not until the 1876 elections that the Republicans won a majority in the Chamber of Deputies.
 Henceforth, the first task for the center-left was to firmly establish the Third Republic, proclaimed in September 1870.
 Rivalry between the Legitimists and the Orléanists prevented a new Bourbon Restoration, and the Third Republic became firmly established with the 1875 Constitutional Laws.
 However, anti-Republican agitation continued, with various crisis, including the Boulangisme crisis or the Dreyfus affair.
 The main political forces in the Left at this time were the Opportunist Republicans, the Republican, Radical and Radical-Socialist Party, and the emergent Socialist parties who won several municipal elections in the 1880s, establishing what has been dubbed "municipal socialism."
 At the turn of the 20th century, the Radicals replaced the Opportunists as the main center-left forces, although the latter, who slowly became social conservatives, continued to claim their place as members of the Left – a political phenomenon known as "sinistrisme".

-Furthermore, in 1894 the government of Pierre Waldeck-Rousseau, a moderate Republican, legalized trade-unions, enabling the creation of the Confédération générale du travail (General Confederation of Labour, CGT) the following year, issued from a merger of Fernand Pelloutier's Bourse du Travail and other, local workers' associations.
+Furthermore, the Waldeck Rousseau law of 1884, legalized trade-unions, enabling the creation of the Confédération générale du travail (General Confederation of Labour, CGT) eleven years later, issued from a merger of Fernand Pelloutier's Bourse du Travail and other, local workers' associations.
 Dominated by anarcho-syndicalists, the unification of the CGT culminated in 1902, attracting figures such as Victor Griffuelhes or Émile Pouget, and then boasting 100,000 members.